simplesmiler/rares/docs/guide.md

 As you can see, we export a function with `(App, Rares) -> Value` signature, with `Value` in this case being an array.
 The exact structure of this array is an implementation detail, so you should not worry about it too much.

-This signature is an example of the technique called dependency injection, and you will see this signature many times when working with Rares.
+And the signature allows us to access things without requiring them directly, like the `Rares.Router` we are accessing here.
-The `App` is the instance of your application, and the `Rares` can be seen for now as a bag of useful goodies, like the `Rares.Router` we are using here.
+If you want details, read the [Loading](#loading) section.

 The `get` route above exposes the `GET /` endpoint, and associates it with the `index` action of the `home` controller, and the `post` route exposes `POST /echo` with action `echo` of controller `home`.